apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 1. Any subcategory might be bigger than the pagination limit.
 2. Some listings from the parent category might not be present in any subcategory.

 While you can often manually test if the second problem is true on the site, the first problem is a hard blocker.
-You might be just lucky, and it may work on this site but usually, traversing subcategories is just not enough.
+You might be just lucky, and it may work on this site but usually, traversing subcategories is not enough.
 It can be used as a first step of the solution but not as the solution itself.

 ### Using filters {#using-filters}